ee-minikube/hello/README.md

-# Build a simple Hello World Golang WebServer in a Docker Container &amp; Deploy the Golang Hello World docker image  on Minikube.
+# Build a simple helloworld Golang WebServer in a Docker Container &amp; Deploy the Golang Hello World docker image  on Minikube.
 Load Balance the Hello World Service.

 Note these steps are for a MacOS computer